Shidh0/instadowply/README.md

   ~/insta-bulk-grabber/Update.sh
   ```
    ## Windows
+  NOTE: Windows version is not actively maintained (bcus i don't have a pc lol)
    Node js needed for the script install it from [Node js Download](https://nodejs.org/en/download)
 Then run terminal and paste these
 ```bash